pbrotoisworo/tweet2map/README.md

 I'm open to suggestions and comments!
 This is my first major coding project since I started self-learning Python.

 # **Upcoming:**
-- Streamline main script by utilizing more classes and functions
 - Tweet2Map streaming version: a version where the script will continuously run and check the mmda page twice a day.
 The main Tweet2Map script will have a section to accomodate this streaming information.
 This is the main goal of this script.
+- Spellchecker using the Peter Norvig algorithm to fix typos and wrong spelling of locations and other information
+- Permutations to try different combinations of locations
+  - Eg, if the script cannot find EDSA ORTIGAS MRT, it will try EDSA MRT ORTIGAS, and so on
-- Natural Language Processing in the far future.
+- Natural Language Processing to replace RegEx (maybe)
+  - Focus primarily on named entity recognition to extract data

 # Table of Contents
 1. [Code Structure and Configuration](#structure)